Enuzo/cachettl/README.md

     chain of supervisors on the main application-- ensuring application-wide stability and resilience to runtime exceptions.
   - Storage is optimized for concurrent read/write.
+  - Uses a single counter for Refresh Interval and TTL.

   ## Use Case
   - Input data is high-frequency fast-changing queries.